theYeeti/pact-lang.org/docs/intermediate/safety-with-pact.md

-# Safety with Pact
+# Safety Using Control Flow

-Welcome to this tutorial on Safety with Pact.
+Welcome to this tutorial on **Safety Using Control Flow** with Pact.

 While Pact is already a simple and safe language for smart contracts, there are a few patterns and recommendations you can follow to make it even simpler and even safer.
 Throughout the next few tutorials, we’ll discuss a few of these patterns.